techidaily/site-phone-solutions/source/_posts/best-android-data-recovery-undelete-lost-music-from-honor-magic-6-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      In order to get back deleted music on Honor Magic 6 no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+      In order to get back deleted music on Honor Magic 6 no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on music recovery of Android devices including Honor Magic 6, which allows Android users to retrieve, store and preview all music from your Honor Magic 6 or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>